-Welcome to I Declare World Peace
+Welcome to the I Declare World Peace project

-One of the intriguing premises of quantum theory, which seems to blend physics with metaphysics, states that by the very act of watching, the observer, through the process of observation, affects the object observed being observed.
+One of the intriguing premises of quantum theory, which seems to blend physics with metaphysics, states that by the very act of watching, the observer, through the process of observation, affects the object being observed.
 In a study reported in Nature (Vol. 391, pp. 871-874), researchers demonstrated how a beam of electrons is affected by the act of being observed.
 The experiment showed that the more "watching," the greater the observer's influence on what happens.

 SO HERE'S THE STORY